 I begin with a problem for the Classical view of God.
 If God is both a) perfectly good and b) able to create our free wills acting in any way he pleases without violating them, why are some people lost?
 Allow me to flesh this dilemma out.

 Let us hone back in on the problem.
 If God is able to save all and if he is willing, why are any lost?
 How can we affirm both of these truths about God as Classical theism wants to – his absolute power and his universal love?
-How do we avoid concluding that God is neither helpless to save or that he positively wills to lose some of the creatures he has made?
+How do we avoid concluding that God is neither helpless to save nor that he positively wills to lose some of the creatures he has made?

 I may as well let the cat out of the bag.

 I do not believe it is possible to affirm a view of God in which he is all powerful and perfectly good and also hold that some of his creation will be eternally lost, whether this means everlasting torment or annihilation.
 My aim henceforth is to show why this is so.
+Allow me to begin.

 If our words and concepts are to have any meaning, to either experience or be directed towards either final annihilation or everlasting torment is to fail to give goodness to whatever is the object of that goodness.
-In fact it is to give it the worst evil imaginable.
-What conceivable act is evil if not creating a rational being who necessarily desires happiness and then refraining from granting that happiness eternally, while the creature exists in a kind of never ending state of spiritual starvation or frustration?
+In fact it appears to be the opposite.
+It appears to be to give it the worst evil imaginable.
+What conceivable act is evil if not creating a thinking being who necessarily desires happiness and then refraining from granting that happiness eternally, while the creature exists in a kind of never ending state of spiritual starvation or frustration?
 Or even if the creature is annihilated, how could it not be evil to create a being who necessarily desires life and union with the infinite Good and then, after a period of suffering, is denied, and knows it is denied, that very ultimate object of necessary desire that it was intentionally created with?